Account

 In many workspaces, only bathrooms receive daily cleaning while most other areas are spot-cleaned or cleaned periodically.
 Consider daily or more frequent cleaning of all touch points and surfaces.
 You may also want to place disinfectant sprays or wipes in shared employee spaces for easy access.

 As you work to reopen, consider whether any of these needs should be addressed in your Commercial Lease agreement.
-If you have concerns about potential liability issues or modifying your lease, reach out to a Rocket Lawyer On Call® attorney for affordable legal advice.
+If you have concerns about potential liability issues, modifying your lease, or other questions about re-opening your building, ask a Legal Pro.

 Characters remaining: 600